codedvil/codedvil/README.md

 - ⚡ Fun fact: ...
 -->

-## ⚡⚡⚡ A little about me ⚡⚡⚡
+## Software Engineer | iOS Developer

-🔭 Right now I'm working as an iOS Developer at Globant.
+- ‍‍💻 Currently working at Globant as an iOS Developer.

 🌱 I'm so much about reading and learning by myself, so, on my free time I'm reading articles about programming and I try to implement what I actually learned